nicostark/BOSUserBundle/README.md

 Notice that this bundle it's on alpha stage.
 It's currently working, but improvements are needed.

 # Before you start
-If you find any bugs or have troubles installing the bundle, open a Issue and i'll try to fix it ASAP.
+If you find any bugs or have troubles installing the bundle, [open a issue](https://github.com/nicostark/BOSUserBundle/issues) and i'll try to fix it ASAP.
 This way we all win.

 # What does it do?